Skip to main content

 Ben Model

-Ben has composed orchestral scores for several silent comedy shorts that are performed annually by ensembles around the U.S. and Canada.
-In his capacity as archivist for the Ernie Kovacs collection, he has programmed three recent DVD box sets of Ernie Kovacs television shows.
-Ben is a Visiting Professor of Film at Wesleyan University, where he teaches a course on silent film history.
+Ben has composed orchestral scores for several silent comedy shorts which are performed annually by ensembles around the U.S. and internationally.
+In his capacity as archivist for the Ernie Kovacs collection, he has programmed three DVD box sets of Ernie Kovacs television shows and is co-editor of the book Ernie In Kovacsland (2023, Fantagraphics Books).